Francis Grasso: Musical stylings

-Cultural Significance
+Cultural significance

 While DJing at the Sanctuary, a New York dance club known as "the first totally uninhibited gay discothèque in America," Grasso was known for the danceability of his musical work.
 On nights when he was DJing, doormen were known to stop counting entrances of audience members after they got to the thousands, even though the Sanctuary had a capacity of 346 people.
 Being a safe haven for newly sexually liberated gay men and women, DJ Francis's music was the backdrop for recreational drug usage and promiscuity.
 With his long-held position at the Sanctuary, Grasso was able to develop his musical techniques and perfect his powers to mesmerize crowds.

+Death

+Grasso was found dead on March 23, 2001, at his home in Brooklyn.
+He was estimated to have died 3 days prior.